Observation of an Accreting Planetary-Mass Companion with Signs of Disk-Disk Interaction in Orion: MUSE spectra

 \subsection{Extraction of MUSE spectra}

-The spectrum of V2376 Ori and its companion is extracted from the MUSE cube using, respectively, a 4-pixels and a 3.15-pixels aperture radius, centered on each source coordinates.
-The smaller aperture for the companion is chosen to limit contamination from the host star.
-The background emission, which is dominated by the nebular emission from the ONC, is estimated following the method used by \citet{eriksson_strong_2020} for Delorme 1 (AB)b, with two apertures of the same radius as the source, placed on either side of the source, in the direction perpendicular to the axis star-companion.
-The mean of the two obtained background spectra is then subtracted from the source spectrum.
-The direct subtraction leads to artifacts with negative intensities and P-cygni-like profiles, possibly produced by velocity effects and/or thermal broadening.
+{ The spectrum of V2376 Ori and its companion are extracted from the MUSE cube.
+For the star, we use a circular aperture of 0.1'' radius centered on the source.
+We then subtract the background nebula emission, estimated within two circular apertures of 0.1'' radius, placed on either side of the star, in the direction perpendicular to the star-companion axis.
+For the companion, we perform the subtraction using two apertures situated on the sides of V2376 Ori b following an approach similar to \citet{eriksson_strong_2020} for Delorme 1 (AB)b.
+The used apertures are shown on Fig.~\ref{fig:bkg_sub_spectrum}.
+The spectrum of V2376 Ori b is obtained by subtracting the on-source spectrum from the average background+stellar PSF contribution.
+Between 7950 and 8050 $\rm \AA$, the background nebula contributes to the on-source spectrum to $\sim 4$\%, whereas the PSF contributes to $\sim 30\%$.
+Since the PSF and background contribution are both smaller than the flux of V2376 Ori b, we expect that residual emission after subtraction contributes to at most a few $\%$ in the continuum.
+The mean of the two obtained background+PSF spectra is then subtracted from the on-source spectrum to obtain the final spectrum of the companion.} The direct subtraction leads to artifacts with negative intensities and P-cygni-like profiles, possibly produced by velocity effects and/or thermal broadening.
 We apply a gaussian filter with a standard deviation of 2.5 pixels to remove these effects.
 The obtained spectra are then calibrated using the photometric fluxes derived in the same aperture in the F775W HST filter using the \texttt{MPDAF} Python package and associated filter throughput.
 This filter's wavelength range is fully covered by MUSE and is not dominated by the strong $\rm H\alpha$ emission line.